Jjoweek0819/Jchat-Pro/README.md

-# Jchat-Pro
+# Jchat-Basic

-Jchat-Pro is a simple multi-room chat application built with Python.
+Jchat-Basic is a simple multi-room chat application built with Python.
 It allows users to chat in different rooms and features a basic voice intercom function.

 ### 🌐 Connection Requirements
 > **Important:** This application requires a direct network connection between the client and server.